 Medicare resources in Iowa

-Iowa Department on Aging: Iowa has a fast-growing population of citizens 60 years old and older.
-To help serve this growing demographic, the state government established the Iowa Department on Aging as part of the federal directive of the Older Americans Act (OAA) of 1965.
+Iowa Department on Aging: Iowa has a fast-growing population of citizens 60 years old and older, according to the department's website.
+To help serve this growing demographic, the state government established this department as part of the federal directive of the Older Americans Act (OAA) of 1965.
 The Department on Aging coordinates state activities and community groups that are funded by the OAA, and it develops an ongoing State Plan on Aging.
 The Department on Aging also serves as a technical resource for any agency or organization serving the needs of older individuals.
-A few of the programs sponsored by the Iowa Department on Aging include, but are not limited to:
+A few of the programs sponsored by the Iowa Department on Aging include:

 - Case Management Program for Frail Elders

 Aging Resources of Central Iowa: This agency serves Des Moines and central Iowa area as the local Area Agency on Aging (AAA).
 As part of its mission, the agency serves Medicare beneficiaries, the aging population, their families, and caregivers by planning and coordinating services and help elders in the area maintain their independence.
 Staffed by a group of trained volunteers, Aging Resources offers case management for elders needing home-based services.
 Other services include family caregiver programs, provider information and assistance, and nutrition and health education.

 Iowa Senior Health Insurance Information Program (SHIIP): This program provides free and confidential one-on-one assistance to Medicare beneficiaries in Iowa.
 Their group of highly trained volunteer counselors helps seniors make informed decisions about Medicare and other types of health coverage.
 SHIIP can help Medicare beneficiaries with questions about coverage, benefits, long-term care, and Medicare plan options.
 The website also provides numerous links and downloadable brochures.